nishantjr/nishantjr.github.com/src/ai-policy/index.md

   - I may use LLMs for research to inform my writing.
 * AI in Art [(rationale)](#rationale-ai-art)
   - I will *not* use AI for any artistic creation of my own
-  - I will only patronise (e.g. buying, liking on instagram...) artwork that has substantial and transformative human contributions.
+  - I will only patronise (e.g. buying, liking on Instagram...) artwork that has substantial and transformative human contributions.